Avnerus/ma_thesis/thesis.md

 ## Method

 ### Fiber reinforced actuators
-The extending actuators are largely based on the work of Kevin C. Galloway of the Wyss institute in Harvard university [-@galloway_mechanically_2013], but fiber-reinforced actuators have been around since the early 90s, when they were presented by soft robotics pioneer Koichi Suzumori [-@suzumori_development_1991], now head of the Suzumori-Endo lab at the Tokyo institute of technology.
+The linearly extending actuators are largely based on the work of Kevin C. Galloway of the Wyss institute in Harvard university [-@galloway_mechanically_2013], but fiber-reinforced actuators have been around since the early 90s, when they were presented by soft robotics pioneer Koichi Suzumori [-@suzumori_development_1991], now head of the Suzumori-Endo lab at the Tokyo institute of technology.
 The method was later disseminated by Harvard through the open source online toolkit: "Soft Robotics Toolkit" [@soft_robotics_toolkit_fiber-reinforced_2019], contributing a great deal to the popularity and accessibility of soft robotics.
 Several changes were made in the neck actuators compared the original method by the Wyss institute, mainly: 1) The shape of actuator has changed to a whole cylinder instead of a half-cylinder to increase the structural stability of the neck.
 2) The molds were modified for easier release, as well as designed for an injection casting method instead of pouring, for a minimizing the amount of bubbles.

 The casting process follows a standard three primary step procedure:

 1. Casting a Dragon Skin 30 muscle actuator tube around a metal cylinder.
+The spiral markings on the mold produce guiding notches for wrapping the fiber on the next step.
-2. Wrapping the cured muscle with expansion restricting fiber and casting an Ecoflex 00-30 soft skin around the muscle.
+2. Wrapping the cured muscle with expansion restricting kevlar fiber and casting an Ecoflex 00-30 soft skin around the muscle.
 3. Removing the metal cylinder, capping the actuator and inserting an air tube reinforced with silicone glue.

 A customized mold set was designed and 3d printed for the procedure and a metal cylinder was prepared using a lathe machine.
 One mold creates a 1mm thick layer of Dragon Skin 30 around the metal cylinder (see [@fig:neck-mold-1]), while the second mold creates a 1mm thick layer of Ecoflex 00-30 around the Dragon Skin 30 tube (see [@fig:neck-mold-2]).
 The molds were designed with several mechanisms that aid in the release process.
 First, notches on both ends allow the insertion of a screwdriver to separate the parts.
 Second, holes for screws at the top enable the use of screws to pull out the top part.